Pure-Farming/Documentation/docs/resource-types/livestock/animal-arrival.md

 GET /data/livestock/movement/animal-arrivals/{ArrivalId}
 ```

-Get all Arrivals that are linked to the provided animal id
+Get all Arrivals that are linked to the provided holding id

 ```
 GET /data/holdings/{HoldingId}/livestock/movement/arrivals
 ```

-Get the Arrival for the specified id that is linked to the provided animal id
+Get the Arrival for the specified id that is linked to the provided holding id

 ```
 GET /data/holdings/{HoldingId}/livestock/movement/arrivals/{ArrivalId}